 13. Is the gear secure?

-Ensure that your dog’s collar is securely around their neck.
+Ensure that your dog’s collar is securely around its neck.
 Check the fit of your dog’s hunting vest.
 Fit him with boots or paw protection if those things are needed based on the terrain (and they usually are).
 Check if you need any other supplies.
 Know where your first aid kit is located and make sure that it is easily accessible to anyone who may need it.

 14. Do you have permission from the landowner?

 State and federal laws aren't the only ones to keep in mind.
-If you're not on a public property, then remember to check that you are on the land that you have been authorized to hunt on.
-Usually it's fine, but just a few feet off and you could be facing serious charges both for hunting and for letting your gun dog loose in the area.
+If you're not on public property, then remember to check that you are on the land that you have been authorized to hunt on.
+Usually, it's fine, but just a few feet off and you could be facing serious charges both for hunting and for letting your gun dog loose in the area.

 15. It's not always about the hunt

 Remind yourself that the first few hunts with your gun dog should always be focused on him and building a solid hunting foundation.
-This hunt is not about you “bagging” game, but rather about training your dog as well as yourself on how to work with a gun dog.
+This hunt is not about your “bagging” game, but rather about training your dog as well as yourself on how to work with a gun dog.